What to Bring

 • Glass bottles: broken glass is a pain to clean up.

-• Pets: The site does not allow dogs, or indeed any other animals.
+• Pets: The site does not allow dogs or, indeed, any other animals.